Homeowner Help: Doors

-To add more to their look, Dutch doors can come in a large number of different sub-styles and colors to add even more uniqueness to the front of a home.
+• Unique curb appeal – Dutch doors come in a large number of different sub-styles and colors to add uniqueness to the front of a home.

-Being able to open at the top also makes these entryways more easily interactable with delivery personnel while also doubling as a more attractive option for a baby gate.
+• Convenient interaction – being able to open at the top makes these entryways more easily interactable with delivery personnel while also doubling as a more attractive option for a baby gate.

-The range of styles isn’t only the look of the door either, as these doors can come with a windowed or solid top.
-The solid is perfect for those that want a bit more privacy.
+• Privacy options – these doors can come with a windowed or solid top.
+The solid option is perfect for those that want a bit more privacy.

 Nonetheless, despite all these advantages, a Dutch door has a few problems that should be mentioned more in full.

 As the name implies, Dutch doors originated from the Netherlands.
-While no doubt unique and beautiful in their own right, the design of this door reflects the weather that it came in.
+While no doubt unique and beautiful in their own right, the design of this door reflects the climate it came from.

 If you live in a humid area with lots of insects, a Dutch door really won't be ideal for you.

 While screens can be installed to repel against bugs from entering your home, these devices are often extremely cumbersome to install.
-Even if you manage to get a good screen this only covers up the intrinsic problem.
+Even if you manage to get a good Dutch screen door setup, this only covers up the intrinsic problem.

 Furthermore, Dutch doors do require a bit more upkeep than their more-traditional counterparts.
 Every door, especially ones found on the outside of a home, will face a deal of maintenance as the forces of nature work to erode it.
 Because Dutch doors require more parts to work, such as hinges and handles, they're much more susceptible to creaking or breaking over time.